jmvanlit/jmvanlit.github.io/content/_index.md

         With a large and interdisciplinary group of academics, we are working on a joined publication to find an academic answer to the question if Dutch democracy is in decline.
 The start-meeting is in June 2025, at the Politicologen Etmaal (the Dutch annual political science workshop) in Groningen.

         ##### DIY Deepfakes
-        With an NWO SSH-XS Grant we are developing a replicable pipeline for researchers to construct their own deepfake videos as a research tool.
+        With an NWO SSH-XS Grant Michal Mochtak and I are developing a replicable pipeline for researchers to construct their own deepfake videos as a research tool.
 As part of the project, we include a lab experiment to establish the effects of such deepfakes and create a framework for ethical and effective debriefing.

     design:
       columns: '1'